 Unlike the no-fault statutory workers’ compensation scheme, not everyone injured at work has an entitlement to bring a Common Law Claim.
 You will only have such entitlement if there was some negligent or wrongful action or inaction on the part of your employer or a co-worker, that resulted in your work injury occurring.

-Vilic Law compensation lawyers have extensive experience in providing clients with the highest levels of client service and legal expertise whilst getting them the compensation they deserve.
-Our experienced work accident lawyers will advise you of all options available to you at an initial obligation-free consultation.
+Vilic Law compensation lawyers have extensive experience in providing clients with the highest levels of service and legal expertise, whilst getting them the compensation they deserve.
+Our experienced work accident lawyers will advise you of all available options at an initial obligation-free consultation.

-Strict time limits are imposed on personal injury claims and it is in your best interests to contact us immediately after an accident to ensure your rights are fully protected from day one.
+Strict time limits apply to personal injury claims.
+It is in your best interests to contact us immediately after an accident to ensure your rights are fully protected from day one.
 Our initial consultation is obligation-free and your enquiry will be 100% confidential.

 Frequently Asked Questions